-- Served 41 years in the U.S. Army, including from 2007-2011 as the 36th Chief of Staff of the U.S. Army - Commanded the Multi-National Force Iraq, a coalition of more than 30 countries (2004-2007) - Serves as Distinguished Senior Lecturer of Leadership at the SC Johnson College of Business, Cornell University, and as the Rice Family Professor of Practice at the Korbel School, University of Denver - Serves as the Chairman of the board of governors of the United Service Organizations (2015-present) and board member of the University of Denver (2021-present), ColtCZ North America (2021-present), the Ross Initiative in Sports for Equality (2019-present) and the Center for Global Development (2019-present) - · Skilled and experienced in the matters of military history and military operations, academia, the non-profit sector, and industry
+- · Served 41 years in the U.S. Army, including from 2007-2011 as the 36th Chief of Staff of the U.S. Army - Commanded the Multi-National Force Iraq, a coalition of more than 30 countries (2004-2007) - Serves as Distinguished Senior Lecturer of Leadership at the SC Johnson College of Business, Cornell University, and lectures at the Korbel School, University of Denver - Serves as the Chairman of the board of governors of the United Service Organizations (2015-present) and board member of the University of Denver (2021-present), ColtCZ North America (2021-present), the Ross Initiative in Sports for Equality (2019-present) and the Center for Global Development (2019-present) - · Skilled and experienced in the matters of military history and military operations, academia, the non-profit sector, and industry